UlisesFS-ISC/interview-test/README.md

 * Added Cart page.
 Can roll back selected items and submit orders.
 * Products can be purchased in quantity, the total sum will be displayed once the user navigates to the Cart page.
 * Ability to Like products and check the amount of likes said product has received.
-* Ability to Like products and check the amount of likes said product has received.
 * Pagination over shop page.
 * Spinner display when loading data from the server.
 * Success messages and error handling via custom modal component.